nazir-ust/-ARCHIVED-rockwalk/README.md

 5. Then build the workspace.
 This will take 15-20 minutes.
 There may be a few warnings.
 Just ignore them.
 `$  catkin build`

-6. Finally, source your new workspace everytime before use, or add it to your `.bashrc` script so that it is executed everytime you open the terminal.
+6. Finally (assuming build has succeeded in the previous step), source your new workspace everytime before use, or add it to your `.bashrc` script so that it is executed everytime you open the terminal.
 `$  source ~/ws_moveit/devel/setup.bash`

 ### 2. Demo with MoveIt!